TBD54566975/known-customer-credential/README.md

 ## Multiple Credential Types

 Financial service providers often perform KYC incrementally in response to customer's expressed intent to access services.
-For example, minimal upfront diligence on a newly onboarded customers, followed by additional diligence when the customer's activity passes a threshold.
+For example, minimal upfront diligence on newly onboarded customers, followed by additional diligence when the customer's activity passes a threshold.

 A KCC Issuer may define multiple KCC types to represent different levels of KYC diligence, and describe each with a Presentation Definition.
 Mobile Apps who hold a KCC already may apply for new credentials to acquire a higher level KCC (see [Initiate Application](#request))